Building the Mako Server with BAS

 How to Compile the Mako Server C Code

-As an option to using the makefile, you may include the source files directly in your build-process and/or IDE.
+As an alternative to the makefile, include the required source files directly in your build system or IDE.

-src/makoMain.cRequired The Mako Server startup code sets up a configurable standalone server using BAS.c.
+src/MakoMain.cYes Mako Server startup code.
+It creates the configurable standalone server using BAS.c.

-obj/LspZip.cOptional Zip file converted to C array by bin2c and assembled by running BuildInternalZip.
-Exclude by compiling with macro USE_EMBEDDED_ZIP=0.
+obj/LspZip.cOptional Internal fallback ZIP converted to a C array by bin2c and assembled by running BuildInternalZip.
+Exclude by compiling with USE_EMBEDDED_ZIP=0.

 ../../xrc/sql/ls_sqlite3.cOptional Lua SQLite Lua bindings.